Free & low-cost things to do in Rome

 Garbatella — the neighbourhood off the radar

-1920s architecture, working-class housing, neighbourhood life away from tourism.
+1920s architecture, working-class neighbourhoods, neighbourhood life away from tourism.

 EUR — rationalist Rome, the little lake and the swans